 Kani Miso (蟹味噌: meaning Crab Miso) is a popular sushi topping looking like miso (fermented soybean seasoning) paste, which is my favorite food.

 Every time I go to a conveyor belt sushi bar or Kaiten Sushi (回転寿司), I have the Gunkan Maki (battleship roll) crowned with Kanimiso at least once.

-Just as many people in the world like the crab meat, many Japanese love the paste-like food since it is rich in taste and delicious with plenty of natural umami.
+Just as many people like crab meat, we Japanese love the Kani Miso paste for its plenty of natural umami.

-However, what part of the crab is kanimiso?
+But do you know what part of the crab Kanimiso is?

 Many people would think of Kani Miso as the brains of the crab, but strictly, this is not true.